Rum ration

-The rum ration (also called the tot) was a daily amount of rum given to sailors on Royal Navy ships.
-It was abolished in 1970 after concerns that the intake of strong alcohol would lead to unsteady hands when working machinery.
+A rum ration (also called the tot) was a daily amount of rum given to sailors aboard naval ships.
+The Royal Navy, alongside several Commonwealth navies, were best known for the practice.
+It was abolished in Britain on Black Tot Day in 1970 after concerns that the intake of strong alcohol would lead to unsteady hands when working machinery.
+The practice ended worldwide in 1990 when New Zealand was the last navy to abolish the practice.